 FU Orionis star

-A pre-main-sequence eruptive variable.
+A n FU Orionis star is a pre-main-sequence eruptive variable.

 FU Orionis stars appear to be a stage in the development of T

 Tauri stars.
 They gradually brighten by about six magnitudes over several

 months, during which time matter is ejected, then remain almost steady or

 slowly decline by a magnitude or two over a period of years.
 All known FU

 Ori stars (commonly known as fuors) are associated with reflection

 nebulae.
 The prototype is a cF5- to G3 Ia-type star, presently near

 the top of its Hayashi track.
 In 1936